 There is a gap in the trail near the town of Snoqualmie, between SE Reinig Road and Tokul Road; both require that you use stairs to access the trail from the road.
 On Tokul Road, you'll find the trail on the north side of the road near the guard rail just west of SE 60th Street.
 Use Mill Pond Road between Reinig and Tokul to bridge the 2.4-mile gap.

-Access the Snoqualmie Valley Trail from both end points and also at Duvall Park in Duvall, at McCormick Park, at Nick Loutsis Park in Carnation, at 356th Place SE near Fall City, at Rattlesnake Lake Recreation Area and at NE 4th & Ballarat Avenue in North Bend.
+Access the Snoqualmie Valley Trail from both end points, Taylor Landing or McCormick Park in Duvall, at Nick Loutsis Park in Carnation, at 356th Place SE near Fall City, at NE 4th & Ballarat Avenue in North Bend and at Rattlesnake Lake Recreation Area.